Curriculum Maps for Each Year group:

-Year Group Information:
+Year Group Long Term Plans:

 Jewish Studies is taught within the school in a variety of ways, fostering an understanding and knowledge of the Jewish heritage and religion.
 Tefillah is an important part of each school day.
 Through our Jewish Studies lessons we aim to instil within each child a love of Judaism, a strong sense of Jewish identity and encourage the practice of living Judaism.
 This is also achieved through the whole school environment and atmosphere.
 Topics covered include weekly parashah, chaggim, Jewish living as well as Chumash and Rashi in Key Stage Two.
 Music plays a central role in our teaching with the children learning a good repertoire of Jewish songs.
 In Key Stage Two we follow the Jewish Curriculum Project Chumash curriculum.
 The children participate in extra-curricular Jewish Studies events.